-- 8.9 Open space uses shall comprise a minimum of 30% of the overall development. - a) Municipal reserve dedication shall not form part of the calculation of the open space contribution. - 8.10 To ensure a balanced development form, the phasing of a Cluster Live-Work development shall be controlled through subdivision approvals, with the following criteria applied: - a) 75% of the Single Family Residential development proposed within a local plan shall not receive subdivision approval until 50% of the proposed Live-Work units have been constructed. - b) 25% of the Single Family Residential development proposed within a local plan shall not receive subdivision approval until 75% of the proposed Live-Work units have been constructed. - 8.11 Villa Condo units may be supported within the Cluster Live-Work areas, subject to meeting the policies relating to such development within Section 7 of this Plan.
+- 8.10 Open space uses shall comprise a minimum of 50% 30% of the overall Cluster Live - Work development, as per policy 7.39. - a) municipal reserve dedication shall not form part of the calculation of the open space contribution. - 8.11 To ensure a balanced development form, the phasing of a Cluster Live-Work development shall be controlled through subdivision approvals, with the following criteria applied: - a) 75% of the Single Family Residential development proposed within a local planshall not receive subdivision approval until-50% of the proposed Live-Work units have been constructed. - b) 25% of the Single Family Residential development proposed within a local planshall not receive subdivision approval until-75% of the proposed Live-Work units havebeen constructed. - 8.12 Villa Condo units may be supported within the Cluster Live-Work areas, subject to meeting the policies relating to such development within Section 7 of this Plan.

-8.12 All redesignation and subdivision applications on lands identified for Live-Work development shall be supported by a local plan in accordance with the requirements of Section 29 and Appendix B.
+8.13 All redesignation and subdivision applications on lands identified for Live - Work development shall be supported by require a local plan in accordance with the requirements of Section 27 26 and Appendix B.

-Uses and general regulations applied to Cluster Live-Work development areas shall be specified through amendments to the County's Land Use Bylaw, initiated either by the County or a submitted redesignation application.
+Uses and general regulations applied to Cluster Live-Work development areas require shall be specified through amendments to the County's Land Use Bylaw, initiated either by the County or a submitted redesignation application.

-9 BUSINESS
+BUSINESS